-The proposed works are needed to improve the safety and comfort for road users as well as improving longevity of the road.
-Hereford Hall Road is important providing the only vehicular access to several private landholdings to the south of Jerrabattgulla Road.
-Along with the increased reliability and reduced maintenance costs, the upgrade of the existing timber bridge to a concrete structure will significantly improve safety of egress during bushfire as it will be unlikely to be damaged during fire in which the timber bridge would.
+Along with the increased reliability and reduced maintenance costs, the upgrade of the existing timber bridge to a concrete structure will significantly improve safety of egress during bushfire as it will be unlikely to be damaged during fire to the extent that the timber bridge would.

-By making improvements to road infrastructure, Council are contributing to their cumulative programme of supporting the local community's needs, improving road user safety and the reliability of the road network.
+By making improvements to road infrastructure, Council is contributing to their cumulative programme of supporting the local community's needs, improving road user safety and the reliability of the road network.
 By undertaking the works Council are providing value for money to ratepayers while meeting their duty to provide and maintain adequate, safe facilities to the community.